Ochuwa-sophie/Ochuwa-sophie/README.md

 ## Sophie Obomighie

 Hello!🤠
-I am Sophie Obomighie.
-A software tester based in the Federal Capital Territory, Nigeria 🇳🇬 .
+I am Sophie Obomighie, a software tester based in the Federal Capital Territory, Nigeria 🇳🇬 .
 This is my [Linkedin](https://www.linkedin.com/in/sophieobomighie/).

 ### Support or Contact